 What are some fun facts about yourself or something people might not know about you?

 I enjoy learning languages!
-I am currently learning Mandarin and improving my French.
+I am currently improving my French.

 What is your favorite space image and why?